JeanLLopes/AZ-900-Microsoft-Certified-Azure-Fundamentals/AZ-900-Revisao-completa-2021/readme.md

 You can apply _Resource Lock_ in a Resource Group and all childres inherit this policies.
 You have a follow **Lock Types**:

+Is applied in signature, resource groups or resource

+You can move the resource to another resource group, but if lock is applid in resource the resource takes that LOCK to another resource group

 - CanNotDelete
   - Read = Yes
   - Update = Yes